 For obvious reasons, the last thing the league wants is a nickname associated with gambling connotations.
 So, monikers like the the “Las Vegas D’Ice” or “Vegas Aces” are probably non-starters, even though the latter has an awesome ring to it.

-Earlier this month, we came up with seven lucky nicknames and with the help of the talented folks at the Sportsnet Magazine art department we decided to have some fun and draw up some mock logos.
+We came up with seven lucky nicknames, and with the help of the talented folks at the Sportsnet Magazine art department we drafted mock logos for four of them.

-We know the team's prospective owner is somewhat partial to Black Knights, but which one of these logos do you like best?
-Let us know below.
+We know the new club’s owner is partial to the nickname Black Knights, but which one of these logos do you like best?
+Let us know in the comments below.

-Let's resurrect the Posse.
+Let’s resurrect the Posse.
 Seriously.
-Although the Canadian Football League's ill-advised experiment with U.S. expansion left little that should be remembered -- certainly not the Posse's lone season, a 5-13 flop in 1994 -- it did brainstorm up one heck of a nickname.
-Posse suggests togetherness, ruggedness and cribs from Nevada's Wild West lore.
-It's a badass name.
-Who cares if it's been used before?
-We all know you can't have too much posse.
+Although the Canadian Football League’s ill-advised experiment with U.S. expansion left little that should be remembered — certainly not the Posse’s lone season, a 5-13 flop in 1994 — it did brainstorm up one heck of a nickname.
+Posse suggests togetherness, ruggedness and cribs from Nevada’s Wild West lore.
+It’s a badass name (and a decent but forgotten Mario Van Peebles film from 1993).
+Who cares if it’s been used before?
+We all know you can’t have too much posse.

 There is precedent for a new major franchise stealing its name from a former pro team from another sport (see: Rockies, Colorado).
 So we take no issue with the NHL club jacking its name from the former American Basketball Association team.
 Rattlesnakes are loud and intimidating.
 Hey, remember when Master P played for them?